 Age at chronic onset: 20

 Number & type of consultants seen to date: 3 neurologists, 1 ENT, 1 neuro-ophthalmologist, 1 audiologist, 1 VRT physical therapist, 1 atlas orthogonal chiropractor, 1 Rolfing massage therapist, 2 general practitioners, 1 homeopath, 1 counselor

 Diagnoses received: Vestibular Migraine, Brainstem Migraine, Visual Snow Syndrome, Vestibular Paroxysmia

 Medications used successfully for MAV: Venlafaxine though I discontinued when it became clear that was the source of both suicidal ideation and my increasingly bad blood results (from weight gain and the nature of the drug with respect to glucose metabolism).
-I’m currently trialing a very low dose of Propranolol which I use as a direct replacement for my prior beta blocker.
+I’m currently trialing 160 mg of Propranolol which I use as a direct replacement for my prior beta blocker.
 Rescue drugs of choice are Fioricet, Compazine, Meclizine and cannabis.

 Non-pharmalogical treatment tried which helped: Nutritional ketosis, regular exercise, Petadolex, Dolovent